-During the times you're home with your pup, make sure you're providing him with positive reinforcement when he stops barking or shows restraint while looking out at that squirrel on the tree.
-Let Fido know he's behaving well by giving him attention and treats.
-This should eventually result in better behavior even when you aren't around.
+When you’re home, make sure you’re providing your pup with positive reinforcement to teach your dog not to bark.
+When your dog stops barking or shows restraint during a moment of temptation, reward them with attention or high-value treats.
+This should eventually result in better behavior even when you aren’t around.

-If your pet gets anxiety when they're confined, steer away from a crate and consider investing in a foldable Ex-Pen.
-You can find some pretty decently-priced pens, which should run you about $100 online.
-Don't be fooled by the name: Ex-Pens fold up to small squares, are very portable and easily stored in small spaces.
+If your dog needs to be left alone a lot, crate training could be an option.
+But if your pet gets anxious when they’re confined, steer away from a crate and consider investing in a foldable Ex-Pen.
+Don’t be fooled by the name: Ex-Pens fold up into small squares, are very portable and easily stored in small spaces.

-If you've tried keeping your four-legged friend entertained and isolated from outside sights and sounds and he's still barking, you should seek help from a professional trainer.
-Trainers will be able to teach you several other tools you need to know to stop dog barking permanently.
+If you want an expert opinion, you can also seek help from a certified professional dog trainer for a training session or two.
+Trainers will be able to teach you several other tools you need to know to stop your dog barking permanently.